mr-ravin/Private-Dock-Cloud/README.md

 - [Ravin Kumar](https://mr-ravin.github.io)
 - [Shray Verma](https://www.linkedin.com/in/shray-verma-24b985bb/)

-#### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
-For Industrial and commercial use permission is required from the Authors.
+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!